chipguyhere/RuggedPaxCompanion/README.md

    lengths (e.g. for HID MultiClass and similar readers) and proper numeric conversion of Paxton-branded tokens (so they read the same code as on Paxton readers).
-   This firmware emulates the clock-and-data protocol used by Paxton's own card readers and keypads, so, simply program them as "Paxton Reader" with "Paxton Tokens".
+   This firmware emulates the clock-and-data protocol used by Paxton's own card readers and keypads, so, you'll simply program them as "Paxton Reader" with "Paxton Tokens".

 2. Multiple relay outs.
 Switch multiple loads (up to 4 relays) when access is granted.

-3. Current sensor, as a way of detecting lock status.
+3. Current (amperage) sensor, as a way of detecting lock status.
 Can be used to drive a relay out and inform a security system.

 4. Motion detector timing program.  *Avoids* allowing the motion detector to unlock the door for the